slint-ui/slint/api/cpp/README.md

 For more details, check the [Online documentation](https://sixtyfps.io/docs/cpp) and the full [Walk-through tutorial](https://sixtyfps.io/docs/tutorial/cpp).
-We also have a [Getting Started Template](https://github.com/sixtyfpsui/sixtyfps-cpp-template) repository with the code of a minimal C++ application using SixtyFPS that can be used as a starting point to your program.
+We also have a [Getting Started Template](https://github.com/sixtyfpsui/sixtyfps-cpp-template) repository with the code of a minimal C++ application using Slint that can be used as a starting point to your program.